Hutchinson man recalls trying to save wife

 Family members say that likely saved her life.

-Ashley Villanueva says her mom Wendy is a survivor, and managed to get to a sandy area where there was no grass on fire.
+Ashley Villanueva says her mom Wendy is a survivor and managed to get to a sandy area with no grass on fire.

-Villanueva said her mom’s phone was only on one-percent as John Click talked to her, trying to drive his truck through the flames.
+Villanueva said her mom’s phone was only on 1% as Click talked to her, trying to drive his truck through the flames.

 Click said he finally found a way through the flames.